tremho/odp-documentation/guide_book/src/how/ec/battery/10c-mock_behaviors.md

 ## Mocking Battery Behavior
-We now have the component parts of our battery subsystem assembled and it is ready process the messages it receives at the event handler.
+We now have the component parts of our battery subsystem assembled and it is ready to process the messages it receives at the event handler.

 ### Handling the messages